 - Our customers aren’t online - Are you sure?
 As I mentioned before, there may be a few select businesses where this is the case but for the majority of businesses your customers are online in some form or another.
 In the UK alone over 80% of the population in all regions have used the internet in the past 3 months.
 Social media allows businesses to reach these people in new ways with minimal costs compared to offline advertising.

-For small businesses social media really is a must.
+For small businesses social media marketing and thorough social media management really is a must.
 It is only at the beginning of its world takeover and is most definitely here to stay in one form or another.
 So don't miss out on opportunities by avoiding this major marketing tool.

-If you're keen to start being social but have no idea where to start get in touch and let's talk about how we can start reaching your audience in new ways.
+If you're keen to start being social but have no idea where to start, get in touch with our small business social media experts, and let's talk about how we can start reaching your audience in new ways.